GIScience/vostok/README.md

 # VOSTOK - The Voxel Octree Solar Toolkit
 VOSTOK is a command-line tool to compute a detailed model of incoming solar radiation distribution on a patch of land, including structures like buildings and vegetation, represented by a 3D point cloud data set.
-"Vostok" is also the russian word for "east" - the direction in which the sun rises.
+"Vostok" is also the Russian word for "east" - the direction in which the sun rises.

 ## General